lbrclbrc/my_coin/whitepaper_draft.md

 In designing these fast-payment features, my_coin makes a deliberate trade-off:

-- The **non-anonymous layer** where fast payment channels live does **not** support hidden payment amounts;
+- The **fast payment channel layer itself** does **not** support hidden payment amounts;
+- In particular:
+  - If a payment path involves **any non–blue address**, the amount is always transparent on that path;
+  - Hidden-amount payments are only available on paths where **both endpoints are blue addresses**, and then must go through the commit-style mechanisms (Sections 3.8 and related), **not** through the fast channel;
-- That is, on this “fast path”:
+- That is, on the “fast path”:
   - Who pays whom is visible;
   - The payment amount itself is also transparent;
-  - Real “amount privacy” only happens in the anonymous layer.
+  - Real “amount privacy” happens either in the anonymous layer, or via the commit-style hidden-amount mechanisms between blue addresses, outside the fast channel.

-This is not because it is technically impossible to hide amounts there, but rather due to a combined consideration of system-wide fund distribution and regulatory acceptability.
+This is not because it is technically impossible to hide amounts in fast channels, but rather due to a combined consideration of system-wide fund distribution and regulatory acceptability.

 ---